eth-brownie/brownie/docs/tests-pytest.rst

 Handling Reverted Transactions
 ==============================

-When running tests, transactions that revert raise a ``VirtualMachineError`` exception.
+When running tests, transactions that revert raise a :func:`VirtualMachineError <brownie.exceptions.VirtualMachineError>` exception.
 To write assertions around this you can use ``brownie.reverts`` as a context manager.
 It functions very similarly to `pytest.raises <https://docs.pytest.org/en/latest/assert.html#assertraises>`_.

 .. code-block:: python